codingpajamas/codingpajamas.github.io/_posts/2016-12-02-laravel-advance-search.md

 $histories->get();
 ~~~

-While all of the methods above gets the job done, it's not the best approach - not clean, not reusable, not cool.
+While all of the above gets the job done, it's not the best approach - not clean, not reusable, not cool.

-### The Better Solution
+### A Better Solution
 The best solution would be using the ```eloquent's local scope```.
 It allows you to add a method in the model where you can perform the filtering.
 It's reusable in every instance of that ```Model``` - and even accessible in ```eager loading``` relationship.

 {:.mb0}